Cathedral of St. John the Divine: Initial construction

 In March 1903, the trustees announced that the next stage of St. John's construction would require $500,000 for building the choir and $200,000 for completing the loft, and that eight massive granite columns would need to be procured to support the roof over the choir.
-Furthermore, the trustees would build three arches to support the rest of the roof.
+Three more arches were to support the rest of the roof.
 Quarried in Vinalhaven, Maine, each column was 54 ft tall with a 6 ft diameter—at the time, the world's second-largest stone columns.
 (Note: The largest stone columns were those at Saint Isaac's Cathedral in the Russian city of Saint Petersburg.)
-Because of their size, three of the columns were cracked while being turned.
+Each column comprises two parts—a lower section 38 ft tall and weighing 90 ST, and the upper section of 17 ft and weighing 40 ST—jointed so that the columns appear to be monoliths.
+Because of their size, three of the columns cracked while being turned.
 The columns were then transported using a specially constructed barge towed by the large steam tug Clara Clarita.
-When the columns arrived at Manhattan in July and August 1903, they were rolled onto flatbed trucks and brought to the cathedral's site.
+When the columns arrived at Manhattan in July and August 1903, they were rolled onto flatbed trucks and brought to the cathedral site.
 The builders lacked a derrick strong enough to lift the column pieces, so they ordered wood to build one.
-The columns were finally lifted in July 1904, more than a year after the initial announcement.
-The walls could not be placed until after the columns had been installed.
-Work also began in 1903 on the crossing ceiling, which was to contain "Guastavino tiles" designed by Spanish architect Rafael Guastavino.
+The columns were lifted into position in July 1904, more than a year after the initial announcement; construction on the walls could not begin until the columns were in place.
+In 1903 construction of the crossing dome began, using relatively lightweight interlocking "Guastavino tiles" made of terracotta and patented by Spanish architect Rafael Guastavino.
+These were laid without centering or scaffolding in three layers, sandwiched with quick-drying cement, forming a shell of great strength in spite of the wide span.
+The 93 ft diameter dome was completed in 15 weeks.